cinnamondev/sw-f401/README.md

 ## Building

 ### Development environment
-Using either:
-- Mbed Studio
-- mbed-tools (CLI)
-- Any IDE with PlatformIO support
-- platformio (CLI)

-### Submodule init

-Project dependencies are organized into git submodules.

-Make sure they are correctly cloned:
+This project structure is centred around using [PlatformIO](https://platformio.org).
+PlatformIO is availale as a command-line tool, and as an extension to most of your favourite editors/IDEs.

+## Documentation

+To build Doxygen documentation, you should ensure that the [doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) submodule is cloned.
+In the project root, execute:
-`git submodule init`
+- `git submodule init`
-`git submodule update`
+- `git submodule update`

 ### Building